junxit/us-congress-bills-115/metadata.md

 - 2018-05-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3758)
 - 2018-05-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3758)
 - 2018-05-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-06-13 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2018-06-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2018-06-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2018-06-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 464.